 - Air stones in each bucket will give greatly improved aeration to roots

 - Water level indicator and drain will make water changes easy

 - Does not come with media so you will have to buy your own hydroton but that is pretty cheap

 - When plants are small you will have to water them from the top as the roots won’t reach the water in the reservoir

 Darlene’s Opinion: This is worth the slightly higher cost of the previous system due to the improvements noted under the “cons” section.

 Click HERE to see on Amazon

 General Hydroponics GH4720 Farm Controller

-The WaterFarm 8-pack is eight WaterFarm module units connected to one General Hydroponics Controller: an integrated 13 gallon reservoir and an 8 gallon controller unit.
-The Controller will keep each unit topped off with the correct level of nutrient for low maintenance.
+The WaterFarm 8-pack is eight WaterFarm module units connected to one General Hydroponics Controller: an integrated 13-gallon reservoir and an 8-gallon controller unit.
+The Controller will keep each unit topped off with the correct level of nutrients for low maintenance.
 The nutrient solution is circulated by GH’s Dual Diaphragm Air Pump.
 Includes all the necessary hardware, supplies and General Hydroponics Flora Series nutrients.
 The grower can arrange the WaterFarm units in a design that is suitable for any environment.
 Pack them tight or space them out for your growing situation.
 The WaterFarm 8-Pack is the system for big growers.
-Can be expanded to a maximum of 12 grow sites for one controller.
+It can be expanded to a maximum of 12 grow sites for one controller.